mxs170018/4367.001_A1/README.md

 Well, the question was answered but im putting it anyways: Animal.saySomething() calls Cat.saySomething()

-Now for the analysis between the two
+Now for the analysis between the two using example.Java provided in documentation

+Class Heirachy Analysis (Soot):

+Points-To Analysis (Spark):